Transfer of course credits

 Specifically with regard to the 4+4 programme

 For students on the 4+4 programme at least 10 ECTS should be passed within one year and at least 22.5 ECTS credits must be passed by the time of the qualifying exam.
+A year before handing in the PhD thesis the PhD student must have completed approximately 30 ECTS courses.

 Composition of the course programme